Chinese Calendar and Year Notation

-Most Chinese presently use the lunar calendar and the solar calendar concurrently.
+- Today, most Chinese use the lunar calendar and the solar calendar concurrently.
 Chinese

-traditional holidays and festivals are mainly based on the lunar calendar.
+traditional holidays, festivals, and seasonal events, are mainly based on the lunar calendar.
 Some

 social activities like weddings, funerals, and other important actions like